 The majority of Earth's surface is covered by several kilometers of water and due to difficult visibility conditions underwater cameras have to come close to the seafloor to see it.
 Because of the hostile conditions of extremely high pressure, cold temperatures and no light, we have to send camera-equipped robots like remotely operated vehicles (ROV) or autonomous underwater vehicles (AUV) to photograph the seafloor.
-Consequently, probably far more than half of the Earth's surface have not been seen by any human and have not been photographed.
+Consequently, more than half of the Earth's surface have not been seen by any human and have not been photographed.
 Our goals are to improve geometric and radiometric machine vision and to enable in particular AUVs to use cameras as measurement and navigation devices.